MicrosoftDocs/customer-insights/ci-docs/data/convert-datalake-to-deltalake.md

 - The user that converts the data source needs at least Storage Blob Data Reader permissions on the Azure Data Lake Storage account.

-- Data stored in online services may be stored in a different location than where data is processed or stored.
+- Data stored in online services might be stored in a different location than where data is processed or stored.
 By importing or connecting to data stored in online services, you agree that data can be transferred.
 [Learn more at the Microsoft Trust Center](https://www.microsoft.com/trust-center).

 - The Delta tables must be in a folder in the storage container and can't be in the container root directory.
 For example: